estuary/flow/site/docs/reference/Connectors/capture-connectors/http-ingest.md

 ## Usage

 This connector is distinct from all other capture connectors in that it's not designed to pull data from a specific system or endpoint.
-It has no endpoint-specific configuration, and can accept any and all valid JSON objects from any source.
+It requires no endpoint-specific configuration, and can accept any and all valid JSON objects from any source.

 This is useful primarily if you want to test out Flow or see how your webhook data will come over.